grafana/faro-web-sdk/experimental/instrumentation-performance-timeline/README.md

 The FaroPerformanceTimeline instrumentation is able to track all entry types as defined by [PerformanceEntry: entryType property](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry/entryType).

+For each Performance Entry it sends an event named `faro.performanceEntry`

 By default we track entries of type [navigation](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) and [resource](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming).